melousrouti793/QuickCut-Backend/README.md

 ### Authentication

-**Current (MVP):** Accepts `userId` in request body/query params for testing.

-**Production:** Replace with API Gateway authorizer that:
-- Validates JWT/session tokens
+All endpoints require authentication via API Gateway Lambda authorizer:

+- **Session Validation**: Validates the `qc_session` HTTP-only cookie before each request
-- Extracts authenticated user ID
+- **Automatic User ID Extraction**: The authenticated user's ID is automatically extracted from the session
-- Passes user context to Lambda
+- **Request Context**: User information is passed to Lambda via `event.requestContext.authorizer`
+- **Client Requirements**: Requests must include `credentials: 'include'` to send cookies
+- **Security**: Clients cannot specify or impersonate other users - the userId comes only from the validated session

 ### Input Validation